 No music or other distractions are going on at pickup.
 The phone is tucked away and mom is focused on deciphering the overall mood.
 A simple “How are you?
 What happened today?”
 After the initial greeting, keeping quiet may be for the best, giving them time to decompress.
 We live near no stores, so running errands is not an option, but I think if we lived in town, we would benefit from heading straight home.
 Some we need a quick move to head off arguments quickly, as in “if you can’t say something nice….”
 (I’ve also had to pull off the road and cut the engine to end it- works like a charm, but a passing friend did call to see if we were OK!)

 2. Use music

-While quiet is usually what we need, there are times when the mood in the car is going downhill fast.
+While quiet is usually what we need, there are times when the vibe in the car is going downhill fast.
 Tuning into some soft classical or upbeat Christian music is our Plan B. It is amazing what music can do to lift a child’s mood.

 3. Fresh air

 If the aura is super sour, go ahead and open those car windows for a burst of fresh air.
 Sometimes they are delivered straight out of the vehicle and into the yard with the dog, a jumprope , or simply a command to go run.

 We always benefit from big after-school hugs.
 After hours of no physical contact, love tanks need filling.